Text Size Print

 The same support and service, with few exceptions, is offered and available to every student of Longwood University.
-The offices of Residential and Commuter Life, Leadership Programs, Student Union and Activities, Academic and Career Advising Center, Fraternity and Sorority Life, Academic Support Center (typically referred to as the Learning Center), Health and Wellness Center, Counseling Center, Office of Diversity and Inclusion, RCL Advisory Board, and Campus Recreation, Office of Student Conduct and Integrity, among other offices, are here to serve you and make your years at Longwood constructive, enjoyable, and memorable.
+The offices of Residential and Commuter Life, Leadership & Civic Engagement, Student Union and Activities, Academic and Career Advising Center, Fraternity and Sorority Life, Academic and Career Advising Center, Health and Wellness Center, Counseling Center, Office of Diversity and Inclusion, RCL Advisory Board, and Campus Recreation, Office of Student Conduct and Integrity, among other offices, are here to serve you and make your years at Longwood constructive, enjoyable, and memorable.

 In addition to the opportunity to join a fraternity or sorority or any of the organizations registered on Longwood, as a commuter student you are automatically a member of the RCL AB (Residential & Commuter Life Advisory Board).

-Longwood University offers a variety of experiential opportunities to ensure the healthy growth of mind, body, and soul of each of its students: toward this goal, Longwood offers commuter students a place in the Student Union (Lankford building) to gather between classes and communicate with fellow commuters.
-In the Commuter Student Lounge (Room 211) you will find a home away from home atmosphere: a kitchenette with sink, refrigerator, stove/oven, microwave, toaster, and coffee maker, sofas, and a television, VCR, and DVD player complete the scenario.
+Longwood University offers a variety of experiential opportunities to ensure the healthy growth of mind, body, and soul of each of its students: toward this goal, Longwood offers commuter students a place in the Lankford Student Union to gather between classes and communicate with fellow commuters.
+In the Commuter Student Lounge (Room 211) you will find a home away from home atmosphere: a kitchenette with sink, refrigerator, stove/oven, microwave along with sofas, magazines, and a television so make yourself at home!

 What must I not forget to bring?

 Bring your smile, your enthusiasm, and your willingness to participate, learn, teach, and develop into a responsible citizen leader.
-Do not forget your honor and integrity, your laptop computer, headphones (if you wish to listen to music or play games on your laptop), change, gas money, homework, books, supplies (paper, pens, pencils, etc.), lunch (if you do not participate in a meal plan) and never ever leave home without your Longwood ID card!
+Do not forget your honor and integrity, your laptop computer, headphones (if you wish to listen to music or play games on your laptop), change, gas money, homework, books, supplies (paper, pens, pencils, etc.), lunch (if you do not participate in a meal plan) and never ever leave home without your Lancer Card (student ID card)!